rzarr/SLIPPER-docs/Pages/md_README.md

 >> make
 ```

-Assuming no error has happened, you should end with two executable files named "Reconstruction" and "Calibration", which are the binary used to process WaveDAQ signals and calibrate the dE-TOF system
+Assuming no error has happened, you should end with a set of executable files named:

+* "Reconstruction", for WaveDAQ signal processing
+* "LivePlotter", for the online plotting used during data takings
+* "Calibration", for TW dE and TOF calibration
+* "Analysis", for offline analysis of processed data
 N.B.: Tags are automatically added in the output tree if the file names convention (see below) is respected.
 If the name convention is not respected, Tags are initialized to 0 or None.